UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Background/Data_Storage.md

 ## ARC Cluster File System (ACFS)

-The ACFS is ARC's centralised storage system that will be available from multiple ARC systems.
+The ARC Cluster File System (ACFS) is ARC's centralised storage system that will be available from multiple ARC systems.

 It is the backed-up location for data which you wish to keep.